This post may contain affiliate links. Please see my disclosure policy for details.

-I would love to have a window into the passed to see how this would have looked thousands of years ago and what these monuments were really used for.
+I would love to have a window into the past to see how this would have looked thousands of years ago and what these monuments were really used for.
 It would be so fascinating, don’t you think?!

 9. Hike up to Stowe’s Hill / Pound

-Not only does this route allow you to stop off at the various ancient cairns, tombs and burial mounds on the way but you can also visit the famous Cheesewring too.
+Not only does this route allow you to stop off at the various ancient cairns, tombs, and burial mounds on the way but you can also visit the famous Cheesewring too.

 It’s not a strenuous walk by any means but you will be reaching heights over 1,000 feet above sea level here!

-Fun Fact: The Cheesewring Quarry that sits nearby was founded in 1845 and provided a lot of the granite cladding for the Tower Bridge in London!
+Fun Fact: The Cheesewring Quarry that sits nearby was founded in 1845 and provided a lot of granite cladding for the Tower Bridge in London!
 It’s out of use as a quarry and is now used by rock climbers.